SANA Program

 Our Model

-Our model was designed putting the cultural and social realities of women coffee farmers at the forefront.
-We provide an integrative, accessible, and carefully tailored mental health and wellness program that combines teletherapy, virtual education, and community-driven support.
-Programs are designed for groups of 10 to 40 participants and are 5-month long.
+Our program was designed putting the cultural and social realities of women coffee farmers at the forefront.
+We provide an integrative psychosocial program focused on mental health and wellness that combines several interventions including teletherapy sessions, virtual education, and community-based support.
+Programs are designed for groups of 10 to 40 participants and are 5 months long.

 What’s included in our program? ⤵️ ⤵️

-• An educational curriculum is provided in a virtual space using infographics, audio, and video content created in-house to guide and prepare participants during the 5-months.
+• A virtual educational curriculum is provided using resources like infographics, audio, and video content created in-house to guide and prepare participants during the 5 months.

 • Ongoing support via WhatsApp group, to share updates, gather feedback, and build a supportive community–reducing isolation and helping participants relate to one another.

-• An initial, pre- and post-program surveys are conducted via phone calls to get to know participants, collect information to inform our program, and build rapport.
+• Initial, pre-program, and post-program surveys are conducted via phone calls to get to know participants, collect information to inform our program, and build rapport.

 • After the program, participants gain access to SANA’s global WhatsApp private group where we continue to provide educational resources to any woman who has been part of a SANA program.

-• Female licensed psychologists experienced in teletherapy, cognitive behavioral therapy (CBT), and working with underserved communities will see participants.
+• Female licensed psychologists experienced in teletherapy, cognitive behavioral therapy (CBT), and working with underserved communities will provide the psychosocial support to participants.

 • These spaces are private and is where participants explore their mental health through psychosocial support.
 Each program includes two 60-minute teletherapy sessions via video or phone call.